 The National Healthcare System (NHS) in the United Kingdom recommends using a four-answer system where you will score differently based on your answers.
 Your answers should be ‘never,’ ‘sometimes,’ ‘most of the time,’ almost always’ and you should score 0, 1, 2, and 3 for each respectively.
 If your score is higher than 8, the NHS suggests that you may be a problem gambler or you may have a gambling addiction.

 How to Stop Gambling Addiction?

-Pathological gambling is not an easy thing to deal with, and this is why governments continue to spend money on research and to fund specialist clinic centers.
-While some individuals may find it easier to distance themselves from compulsive gambling, for others fighting addiction is a life-long struggle.
+Pathological gambling is not an easy thing to deal with, and this is why governments continue to spend money on research and fund specialist clinic centers.
+While some individuals may find it easier to distance themselves from compulsive gambling, for others fighting addiction is a lifelong struggle.